Clinical Clerkship Program

 Internal Medicine: Third-and fourth-year students are supervised by residents and are responsible for initial history and physical exams, admission orders and daily progress notes for patients on medicine wards.
 Students present cases, discuss differential diagnoses and participate in the formulation of treatment plans.
 Learning activities include routine ward procedures, lectures and conferences.

 Intensive Care Unit: Under the direct supervision of the resident, students usually follow one or two patients at a time in the ICU.
 Students gain an understanding of the physical and diagnostic signs of patients who have sustained acute, life-threatening, single or multi-organ system failure secondary to disease or injury and understand the pathophysiology of the disease processes encountered.

 General Surgery: Students rotate on one of the three primary surgical teams under the supervision of General Surgeons and subspecialists in the fields of advanced laparoscopy, surgical critical care, colorectal surgery, surgical oncology, endocrine surgery, bariatric surgery and vascular surgery.
 Students will gain experience and provide pre-operative, operative, and post-operative care to surgical patients in conjunction with surgical residents.
 Students participate in all academic conferences during their rotation and are expected to deliver one formal presentation.

-Orthopedic Surgery: Students rotate in the outpatient clinic, inpatient ward, operating room and participate in orthopedic emergencies.
-Students attend all scheduled orthopedic activities, including morning report, comprehensive lecture series, symposia, grand rounds and journal club.
+Orthopedic Surgery: Students rotate in the outpatient clinic, inpatient ward, operating room and participate in Orthopaedic emergencies.
+Students attend all scheduled Orthopaedic activities, including morning report, comprehensive lecture series, symposia, grand rounds and journal club.
 Students will learn proper patient assessment, including interpretation of diagnostic radiographs and treatment procedures while under the close supervision of residents and faculty.